argonne-lcf/conda_install_scripts/README.md

 sh cuda_11.7.1_515.65.01_linux.run --silent --toolkit --toolkitpath=$PWD/cuda-11.7.1
 ```
 ## To-do and notes, 2023
-- [ ] Create bash scripts for testing environments based on https://anl.app.box.com/notes/1001252052445
+- [ ] Create bash scripts for testing environments based on notes in https://anl.app.box.com/notes/1001252052445 (WIP: https://anl.app.box.com/notes/1124584874420)
+- [ ] Revisit potential cloning issues from 2023-01-13, namely Romit vs. Taylor's error logs
-- [ ] ThetaGPU script is not installing parallel h5py like in Polaris script
+- [ ] ThetaGPU script is not setup to install parallel h5py like in Polaris script
 - [ ] Add Mxnet
-- [ ] Move future conda environments from Python 3.8 to 3.9 (requirement for HPE Dragon e.g.), or 3.10 for better Python error messages
+- [ ] Move future conda environments from Python 3.8 to 3.9 (requirement for HPE Dragon e.g.), or even 3.10 for better Python error messages
 - [ ] `conda-forge` just has `numpy`, non-metapackage?
 No `numpy-base`, unlike `defaults`? https://stackoverflow.com/questions/50699252/anaconda-environment-installing-packages-numpy-base
 - [ ] Why does ThetaGPU seem to demand an OpenMPI/UCX module built against CUDA 11.8 and not 11.4 when TF/Torch/etc. built with 11.8, yet Cray MPICH on Polaris doesnt seem to care about the minor version of CUDA loaded at runtime and used to build the deep learning libraries?
-- [ ] Double check that `rpath` solution to DeepSpeed dynamic linking to `libaio` is working
+- [ ] Double check that `rpath` solution to DeepSpeed dynamic linking to `libaio` is working. **Kinda**.
+Still need to do this at runtime: `CFLAGS="-I${CONDA_PREFIX}/include/" LDFLAGS="-L${CONDA_PREFIX}/lib/" ds_report`, presumably because of the JITing?
+How will this work for users in practice?
 - [ ] Why does `pip install sdv>=0.17.1` reinstall numpy everywhere, and also breaks torch, installs other junk on Polaris? numpy 1.24.1 ---> 1.22.4 on ThetaGPU, even though the existing version seems to match???
+Still skipping installing sdv
 ```
 Collecting numpy<2,>=1.20.0
   Downloading numpy-1.22.4-cp38-cp38-manylinux_2_17_x86_64.manylinux2014_x86_64.whl (16.9 MB)